Lambton Quay: Toponymy

 Lambton Quay is named after John Lambton, 1st Earl of Durham, the first chairman of directors of the New Zealand Company.
 Lambton Quay was the site of the original European settlement in 1840 (following initial settlement on flood-prone land at Petone), which grew into Wellington.
 The first European settlers referred to the narrow strip of land along the shore as 'The beach', but the name Lambton Quay was in use by the end of 1840.

 Setting

 Originally, as the name implies, Lambton Quay was on the high-water line of the harbour.
-Dense bush originally covered much of the area down to the harbour's edge, and at high tide it could be difficult to get round the rocks at Windy Point (also known as Clay Point, now the intersection of Lambton Quay and Willis Street).
+Dense bush covered much of the area down to the harbour's edge, and at high tide it could be difficult to get round the rocks at Windy Point (also known as Clay Point, now the intersection of Lambton Quay and Willis Street).
 The point was dug away between 1857 and 1863 to reclaim almost 8 acre.
 Development began along the foreshore of Lambton Quay and Willis Street, with buildings on the landward side and many small wharves on the seaward side.
 Above Lambton Quay is The Terrace, a street developed on a terrace on the bluff behind Lambton Quay.
 Kumototo Stream used to flow from the Terrace, down what is now Woodward Street and across Lambton Quay to the waterfront.
 This stream was culverted in the late 19th century.